Leslie H. and Ethyl Rose Miller Gallery

 January 11 - April 30, 2017

-A special exhibition of works on paper by faculty at Shanghai Printing and Publishing College and the University of Shanghai for Science and Technology, two of Otterbein’s partner schools in China.
+A special exhibition of works on paper by fine art faculty from the Shanghai Printing and Publishing College, the University of Shanghai for Science and Technology, and Shanghai Jian Qiao University, three of Otterbein’s partner schools in China.

 The Frank Museum of Art